 Recruits must be lined up on the sidewalk facing west outside the gate by the ATM no later than 6:45 a.m.
 (0645 Hours).
 This is located in the Southeast Parking Lot located at the corner of Colima Road and Telegraph Road (behind the library).

-Parents may park within the parking lot and are permitted to stand opposite the east/west access road facing the Recruits.
+Parents may park within the parking lot (DO NOT PARK IN THE RED FIRE LANE) and are permitted to stand opposite the east/west access road facing the Recruits.
 You do not need to stand next to or otherwise accompany your recruit(s).
-If you do so, you will be asked to stand elsewhere.
+If you do so OR PARK IN AN UNAUTHORIZED AREA, you will be asked to move/stand elsewhere.

 Parents/Guardians of recruits who require transportation to / from the Academy: